autocrypt/ame2016/README.md

     Gottschedstrasse 4 (Aufgang 4)
     13357 Berlin

+## Current state of Scheduling

+**Wednesday, 14th: arrivals** holger to pick up key and arrive in the morning at the onion space.
+Around 6-10 other arrivals are already expected.
+We'll probably want to scout the area for food and drinks, figure out networking, connect the projector and what not.
+IOW, hackathon and hanging out together starts.

+**Thursday, 15th: hackathon + federated messaging session** in the afternoon there is a session dedidcated to federated/decentralized low-latency messaging with Matthew from https://matrix.org, Dominic from https://scuttlebot.io, Marios from University of London and dkg/holger/vincent from INBOME as things tand.

+**Friday, 16th: hackathon, more arrivals** just a regular hacking and chatting day.

+**Saturday, 17th: unconference on diverse automatic mail encryption related topics.**

+**Sunday, 18th: breakfast hackathon, wrap up around 1-2pm**

 ## participation, registration

 There is no fancy webform to register and no social media strategy to promote the meeting.
-We can only accomodate 20-30 people in the Onion Offices anyway and are already like 10 people and growing.
+We can only accomodate 20-30 people in the Onion Space anyway and are already like 10 people and growing.
 If you know someone else who might be interested to attend, then by all means ask them!
 We'd like to have diverse set of people who share the goal of making pervasive e2e mail encryption a thing.

 AME2016 is a hands-on self-organized low-cost event without sponsoring (as of October 2016).
 If you would like to but can't come due to missing money please indicate it when sending your registration mail and we'll look out for sponsoring.